APEX TECH 2026: Building a Unified Digital Ecosystem Across the Connected Cabin

 Share

-At APEX TECH 2026, inflight digital integration took the spotlight during a panel moderated by Runway Girl Network Founder, Editor, and Publisher Mary Kirby.
-The session brought together five leaders with different perspectives across the IFEC (in-flight entertainment and connectivity) industry: Safran Vice President of Products and Strategy Ben Asmar; Bluebox Avionics CEO Kevin Clark; Panasonic Avionics Senior Vice President of Product Management and Strategy Andy Masson; Thales Avionics Director of Marketing Operations Jon Norris; and AirFi.aero CEO Laura Roesges.
+At APEX TECH 2026, maximizing digital integration and enabling streaming took the spotlight during a panel moderated by Runway Girl Network Founder Mary Kirby.
+The session brought together five leaders with different perspectives across the in-flight entertainment and connectivity (IFEC) industry: Safran VP Products and Strategy Ben Asmar; Bluebox Avionics CEO Kevin Clark; Panasonic Avionics SVP Product Management and Strategy Andy Masson; Thales Avionics Director of Marketing Operations Jon Norris; and AirFi.aero CEO Laura Roesges.

-Together, they explored how airlines are trying to connect every inflight touchpoint into one digital ecosystem, from seatback and wireless in-flight entertainment (IFE) to apps, connectivity, and data.
-The discussion highlighted both the opportunity and the friction.
-Passengers expect the cabin to work like the internet, while airlines still have to solve licensing, integration, and slower aviation upgrade cycles.
+Together, they explored how airlines are trying to connect every inflight touchpoint into one digital ecosystem, from seatback and wireless IFE to apps, connectivity, and data.
+The discussion highlighted opportunities, but also frictions.
+Namely, that passengers expect the cabin to work like the internet on the ground, while airlines still have to solve licensing and integration issues as well as contend with slower upgrade cycles.

 Kirby opened by posing a hypothetical about the future of streaming.
-If a streamer ever owned a major studio, would that change the trajectory of inflight streaming?
+If a streamer ever owned a major studio, would it change the trajectory of inflight streaming?

-Norris, answered by making the baseline clear.
-Ownership does not erase licensing.
+Norris answered that ownership does not erase licensing.
 “Even if there’s an acquisition, you still have to maintain proper rights and licensing,” he said.
 He drew an important line between airline-offered streaming and a passenger’s personal subscription.
-“None of those services, the contract that you have with them covers you to watch anything inflight.
+“In none of those services does the contract that you have with them cover you to watch anything inflight.
 It’s only terrestrial.
 It’s only in your home,” he said.

 In other words, the industry still has to treat inflight viewing as a broadcast use case.
 “If you’re on a plane, it’s not a personal space.
 It’s a broadcast set up from a licensing rights point of view,” Norris said.
-That is why, he explained, APEX’s initiatives such as APEX STREAM (Standardized Technical Rights Enforcement for Airline Media) focuses on protecting rights “regardless of what technology is being used to transmit it and what kind of model we have,” whether to seatback screens, personal devices onboard, or through ground-to-aircraft streaming models.
+That is why, he explained, APEX’s initiatives such as APEX STREAM (Standardized Technical Rights Enforcement for Airline Media) focuses on protecting rights “regardless of what technology is being used to transmit it and what kind of model we have.”

 If airlines want streamer apps onboard at scale, Norris explained the aviation industry needs alignment first: “We need to consolidate our view from an industry point of view first, and then understand whether we should reach out to them.”